maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 ### Group split

-If a group `(p)` splits, all its nodes stay connected: The new groups are now each other's `i`-th bucket, where `i` is the number of bits in `p`.
+If a group `G(p)` splits, all its nodes stay connected: The new groups are now each other's `i`-th bucket, where `i` is the number of bits in `p`.

-The group sends a direct `GroupSplit(Prefix)` message to all its contacts to inform them about the split.
+The group sends a direct `GroupSplit(p)` message to all its contacts to inform them about the split.
 These need to note that the group has split, even if they stay connected to all its members.
+They now know that there is no group `G(p)` anymore, but there are groups `G(p0)` and `G(p1)`.

-A recipient `(q)` of `GroupSplit` can then disconnect from one of the new groups, if `q` now differs in more than one bit from the new group prefix.
+A recipient `G(q)` of `GroupSplit` can then disconnect from one of the new groups, if `q` now differs in more than one bit from the new group prefix.

 Finally, a `GroupSplit` event needs to be raised so that safe_vault can react to the change, if necessary.